Prep Talk: Covid-19 pauses open playoff door for West Seneca East

 Bracketology

-Class AA’s top two seeds, four-time defending champion Lancaster and No. 2 Orchard Park were set after both won Friday night contests.
+Class AA’s top two seeds, four-time defending champion Lancaster and No. 2 Orchard Park, were set after both won Friday.
 Strength of schedule wound up being the tiebreaker used to determine the Nos.
-3 and 4 seed in the class since neither Clarence (3-2) or Bennett (3-2) faced each other.
+3 and 4 seeds in the class since neither Clarence (3-2) nor Bennett (3-2) faced each other.
 Clarence played the tougher schedule by virtue of facing two-win Niagara Falls and got the No. 3 seed, coach Paul Burgio said.
-The Red Devils visit Orchard Park in a rematch of the teams’ Week Two clash won by OP, 21-0.
+The Red Devils visit Orchard Park in a rematch of the teams’ Week Two clash won by O.P.
+21-0.

-Being a merged outfit and successful comes with a price as it is the reason CSP got bumped into Class C South for this season.
+Being a merged outfit and successful comes with a price.
+It is the reason CSP got bumped into Class C South for this season.

 Legendary marks

-The Mansells are now one, two, in the Lancaster record book.
+The Mansells are now Nos.
+1 and 2 in the Lancaster record book.
 Jason passed his older brother Ryan for career passing yards during Friday’s win over Frontier.
-Jason now has 4,171, Ryan has 4,065.
-Jason holds the career passing TDs with 58, Ryan is next with 44.
+Jason now has 4,171 to Ryan's 4,065.
+Jason holds the career passing TDs record with 58.
+Ryan is next with 44.

 MMHSAA final set

-The matchup marks the sixth straight season these teams will battle for the crown – with the Red Raiders winning in 2015 and 2018.
-This is the ninth straight season the Crusaders of Canisius will play for the playoff title.
+The matchup marks the sixth straight season that these teams will battle for the crown, with the Red Raiders winning in 2015 and 2018.
+This is the ninth straight season the Crusaders will play for the playoff title.
 Canisius is 6-2 in the final under coach Rich Robbins.

 Trench Trophy